awsdocs/amazon-emr-management-guide/doc_source/emr-plan-docker.md

 # Configure Docker<a name="emr-plan-docker"></a>

-Amazon EMR 6\.x supports Hadoop 3, which allows the YARN NodeManager to launch containers either directly on the EMR cluster host or inside a Docker container\.
+Amazon EMR 6\.x supports Hadoop 3, which allows the YARN NodeManager to launch containers either directly on the Amazon EMR cluster or inside a Docker container\.
 Docker containers provide custom execution environments in which application code runs\.
 The custom execution environment is isolated from the execution environment of the YARN NodeManager and other applications\.

 Docker containers can include special libraries used by the application and they can provide different versions of native tools and libraries, such as R and Python\.
 You can use familiar Docker tooling to define libraries and runtime dependencies for your applications\.

 Amazon EMR 6\.x clusters are configured by default to allow YARN applications, such as Spark, to run using Docker containers\.
 To customize your container configuration, edit the Docker support options defined in the `yarn-site.xml` and `container-executor.cfg` files available in the `/etc/hadoop/conf` directory\.
-For details about each configuration option and how it is used, see [Launching Applications Using Docker Containers](https://hadoop.apache.org/docs/r3.1.0/hadoop-yarn/hadoop-yarn-site/DockerContainers.html)\.
+For details about each configuration option and how it is used, see [Launching applications using Docker containers](https://hadoop.apache.org/docs/r3.1.0/hadoop-yarn/hadoop-yarn-site/DockerContainers.html)\.

 You can choose to use Docker when you submit a job\.
 Use the following variables to specify the Docker runtime and Docker image\.
 + `YARN_CONTAINER_RUNTIME_TYPE=docker`